10,000 Characters: How Many Words? A Deep Dive into Character Count and Word Estimation

 - Using 6 characters per word: 10,000 characters / 6 characters/word ≈ 1667 words

-Which means, a reasonable estimate for 10,000 characters (including spaces) would fall somewhere between 1667 and 2000 words Surprisingly effective..
+Because of this, a reasonable estimate for 10,000 characters (including spaces) would fall somewhere between 1667 and 2000 words Which is the point..

 If the character count is without spaces, we need to adjust our calculations.
 Let's assume an average word length of 4-5 characters (excluding spaces).
 This would give us the following estimates: